Corporate Governance Report for Duni AB (publ)

 - The re-election of PwC as auditors;

-- Adoption of the Board’s proposals for guidelines for remuneration to senior executives;
+- Adoption of the Board’s proposed guidelines for the remuneration of senior executives;

 - Procedures regarding the composition and work of the Nomination Committee;

-- That the Board be authorized, on one or more occasions until the next Annual General Meeting, to decide upon an increase in the Company’s share capital not exceeding SEK 5,800,000 through the issuance of not more than 4,640,000 new shares.
+- That the Board be authorized, on one or more occasions until the next Annual General Meeting, to decide upon an increase in the Company’s share capital not exceeding SEK 5,800,000 through the issue of no more than 4,640,000 new shares.

-The Nomination Committee held its first meeting on January 12, 2017.
-Prior to the 2017 Annual General Meeting, the Nomination Committee held two meetings at which minutes were taken.
+The Nomination Committee had its first meeting on November 29, 2017.
+Prior to the 2018 Annual General Meeting, the Nomination Committee held two meetings at which minutes were taken.
 The work of the Nomination Committee begins by reviewing the independent evaluation of the current Board, which is carried out each year.
-The Nomination Committee considers that the Board functions well, that a composition comprising only five members provides for an effective Board of Directors, and that all directors are duly engaged and committed, including employee representatives.
-The Nomination Committee also notes that the Board is comprised of a sound and relevant mix of gender, skills and experience.
-All current directors are proposed for re-election at the 2017 Annual General Meeting.
+The Nomination Committee is of the opinion that the Board functions well, that a composition comprising only five members provides for an effective Board of Directors, and that all directors are duly engaged and committed, including employee representatives.
+The Nomination Committee also notes that the Board is comprised of a sound and relevant mix of genders, education, skills, industry experience and international experience.
+All current directors are proposed for re-election at the 2018 Annual General Meeting.
 Other elections are presented in the notice to attend the Annual General Meeting.

 The Nomination Committee comprises the following members: